It is important to understand that snapshots and backups are two distinct methods of making a copy of your data.

 Snapshots are typically used for:

 The main benefit of a snapshot is that it can be created very rapidly—and frequently—allowing for a quick and straightforward way to recover files or data if something goes wrong.
-Data can be restored to a specific point-in-time when it was in a good state.
-This allows organizations to back up large volumes of data regularly, minimizing the risk of losing important data in cases of disasters, whether technical, natural, or manmade.
+Data can be restored to a specific point in time when it was in a good state.
+This allows organizations to back up large volumes of data regularly, minimizing the risk of losing important data in cases of disasters, whether technical, natural, or human-made.

 Other benefits: